 While using an online software product is not complicated, assigning one board member to manage registration for all events is advised.
 If your chapter is small, the treasurer may assume this role.

 One of the best ways to strengthen our alumni network is to strengthen the data in our alumni directory.
 Networks are about communications.
 And effective communications require accurate contact data.
-Whether the messages are from the Haas School to alumni -- from HAN Chapters to alumni -- or from individual alums to other alums, we all benefit from better data about our alumni.
+Whether the messages are from the Haas School to alumni -- from B-HAN Chapters to alumni -- or from individual alumni to other alumni, we all benefit from better data about our alumni.

 The @cal directory is the main public-facing database where alumni can update their data profiles.
 Therefore,

-a) The single most important step an alum can take to strengthen the Haas Alumni Network is to update his/her @cal profile.
+a) The single most important step an alumnus/a can take to strengthen the Berkeley Haas Alumni Network is to update his/her @cal profile.

 b) The next important step is to encourage other alumni to update their @cal profiles.

 Chapter leaders can impact the success of the alumni directory by encouraging everyone to update their @cal profiles.
 Here's a simple pitch to deliver at every event, every board meeting, and every interaction with Haas alumni:

 "We all benefit from a stronger alumni network if we update our profile in the alumni directory, @cal.
 Getting to the directory is easy.
 Just google 'haas alumni directory' and you're in."

 Of course, @cal offers several key benefits to the individual alumnus or alumna:

 a) Get email addresses which are not visible on LinkedIn or other digital platforms.